 Then, nerve fibres will travel with the nasociliary branch of V, and pass through the ciliary ganglion, but without synapsing.

 Finally, the nerve fibres will pass through the long ciliary nerves to activate the dilator muscle.
-This explains why our pupil will dilate in dark illuminations
+This explains why our pupil will dilate in dark illuminations after being exposed to bright light.

 No comments: